Naveenpandey27/End-to-End-Movie_Recommendation_Engine/README.md

 Clone the repository to your local machine
 Install the required libraries (numpy, pandas, nltk, sklearn, ast, pickle, streamlit, requests, PIL) Run the app.py file
-Select a movie from the drop-down list
-Click on the 'Recommend' button
-The recommended movies will be displayed along with their poster images.

 **Prerequisites**